QBDev0ps/DevOps-Cloud-projects/Project6.md

 ## DOCUMENTATION FOR IMPLEMENTING CLIENT SERVER ARCHITECTURE USING MySQL DATABASE MANAGEMENT SYSTEM (DBMS)

 This project demonstrates the implementation of a basic client-server setup using MySQL RDBMS.
 Client-Server refers to a model of computing where the client requests a service and the server provides it.
-It is an architecture in which two or more computers (i.e. seperate entities of client which is the computer sending the request and server which is the computer responding to the request) communicate through the internet over a network to send and receive requests between one another.
+It is an architecture in which two or more computers (i.e. seperate entities of **Client** which is the computer sending the request and **Server** which is the computer responding to the request) communicate through the internet over a network to send and receive requests between one another.

+In our set up, we shall establish connection over a Local Network between our Client Machine and our MySQL Server Database Engine.
+And we shall ascertain that we can perform SQL queries remotely on the SQL Database Server via our Client.

 We shall proceed with the by utilizing the following steps: